thiblahute/meson-website/Reference-manual.md

 - `objects` list of prebuilt object files (usually for third party products you don't have source to) that should be linked in this target, **never** use this for object files that you build yourself.
 - `name_suffix` the string that will be used as the extension for the target by overriding the default.
 By default on Windows this is `exe` and on other platforms it is omitted.

+The returned object also has methods that are documented in the [object methods section](#build-target-object) below.

 ### find_program ###

 Tries to locate the command listed in the positional argument.
 It can either be a command or a script in the source directory.
 Meson will also autodetect scripts with a shebang line and run them with the executable specified in it both on Windows (because the command invocator will reject the command otherwise) and unixes (if the script file does not have the executable bit set).

 If the program is not found, Meson will abort.
 You can tell it not to by setting the keyword argument `required` to false.

+The returned object also has methods that are documented in the [object methods section](#external-program-object) below.

 ### find_library ###